Imran4424/Data-Structure/readme.md

    - Write a program to implement the peek operation (view the top element) in a stack using a linked list.
 4. **Check if Empty:**
    - Write a program to check if the stack is empty using a linked list.
-5. **Display Stack:**
-   - Write a program to display all elements in a stack using a linked list.

 #### 2. Advanced Operations